Xunnamius/next-test-api-route-handler/README.md

 dynamic routes, e.g. testing a handler that expects `/api/user/:id` requires `paramPatcher: (params) => (params.id = 'test-id')`.
 Route parameters can also be passed using the `params` shorthand, e.g. `params: { id: 'test-id', ... }`.
+If both `paramsPatcher` and the `params` shorthand are used, `paramsPatcher` will receive an object like `{ ...queryStringURLParams, ...params }`.

 > Route parameters should not be confused with [query string parameters][14],
-> which are parsed out from the url and added to the params object
+> which are parsed out from the url and added to the params object before
-> automatically.
+> `paramsPatcher` is evaluated.

 `handler` is the actual route handler under test (usually imported from `pages/api/*`).
 It should be an async function that accepts [NextApiRequest][2]